pedropankaj/SecureAngularLogin/README.md

       username: usercreds.username,
       password: encrypted.toString()
     };
-    // Do some Stuff with the scure login
+    // Do some Stuff with the secure login
     }

 ```

-## Example with NodeJS
+## Example with Angular & NodeJS

 ```